DexterInd/DI_Sensors/docs/source/structure.rst

 Requirements
 ============

-Before you check the API for the DI-Sensors, please make sure you have the ``DI-Sensors`` package installed.
+Before you check the API for the DI-Sensors, please make sure you have the ``DI_Sensors`` package installed.
 You can do this by checking with ``pip`` by typing the following command.

 .. code-block:: bash